 Language: The official language of the project is English.
 However, basic knowledge of Spanish is required.

-Accommodation: Accommodation is provided in houses, in shared rooms.
 Three meals a day are provided except on the days off when the volunteers are usually away from the project site, travelling and exploring the area.

 Age range: 18 and over